 Learn all the reasons why buying a used car often makes more sense financially.
-Better value for the money is only one of the reasons
+Turns out, better value for your money is only one of the reasons.

-Many aspiring car buyers still don’t entertain the idea of buying a used car.
-This is in spite of the numerous benefits of treading that path.
+Many aspiring car buyers still don’t entertain the idea of buying a used car, despite the numerous benefits.
 These days, a decent used car dealership can help you get a fair deal on some amazing cars that will give new ones a run for their money.

 What many people have failed to realize is that they can buy a high-quality used car that is still in good condition, which often makes more sense than buying a new car.
 Below are some reasons why it is a wiser investment than purchasing a new one.

 What many people don’t know is that the value of a new car decreases up to 20% as soon as they drive it off the lot, and decreases in value by 10% across the first year of purchase.
 Think about that for a moment and you will come to understand some of the hard truths about buying a new brand-new car – you end up paying 30% more than necessary.
 Buying that very same vehicle, a year later, will therefore be at least 30% cheaper.

 When you buy a used car, it means that you have let the first owner take that depreciation blow.
 If you are smart, or lucky enough, to find a two-year-old used car, you might be looking at paying less than half of the brand-new, dealership sticker price – all whiel still getting the maximum in terms of service years out of it.

 Although buying used cars was initially a bit of a risky investment, those days are long gone.
 Most mid-20th century cars were not built to last beyond 5-7 years, unlike today.
 Virtually every new generation car has an expectancy of a decade of service.
 For example, In the US, the average age of a vehicle in service is 11.6 years, which is up from just 6.7 years in 1995.